nettijoe96/decentralized-identity-resources/README.md

 - Microsoft ([sales pitch](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2DjfY))

 ## proof-of-personhood consensus (POP)
 A consensus mechanism where each unique identity receieves equal voting power in consensus.
 When the number of identities is too large to efficiently run consensus, a subset of staking identities are randomly selected.
 The randomness source could be the previous block hash or VDF result.
 There is some small mandatory stake for any identity that wants to participate in consensus.
 With a reasonable group size, [pBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf) or another BFT protocol can be used for efficient consensus.
 Every cooperating identity recieves a reward and non-cooperating entitites get slashed.
 In a consensus round, identities must not know who else is participating in consensus--otherwise there is a clear risk for collusion.
 BLS signature aggregation can be used (like in Casper) to make consensus more efficient.
 If fact, any secure POS consensus can be used for POP consensus because POP can be modeled as POS where all stakes are equal.
 POP suffers (like POS) from weak subjectivity, which is when a full node that joins or reconnects to the P2P network needs to ask peers what the correct head is (to avoid long range attacks).
 Weak subjectivity increases the scope of sybil attacks and also the importance of proper peer seeding.
-51% attack in POP is 51% of identities colluding, which is significantly harder to do than in POS provided the identity mechanism is secure.
+51% attack in POP is 51% of identities colluding, which is significantly harder than in POS/POW--provided that the identity mechanism is secure.

 ## use cases
 1. less spam and misinformation